jameshanlon/netlist-paths/README.md

 # Netlist paths

-This is a command-line tool for querying a Verilog netlist.
+This is a library and command-line tool for querying a Verilog netlist.
 It reads an XML representation of a design's netlist, produced by Verilator, and provides facilities for inspecting types, variables and paths.
+The library is written in C++ and has a Python interface.

 ## Dependencies